East Coast Park: The 2000s and onward

 New facilities were opened at the sites of closed attractions, with Parkland Green, a development with retail outlets and a lawn for picnickers, opening in 2014 at the former location of Parkland Golf Driving Range.
 After a two-year redevelopment, Marine Cove was reopened in 2016, with NParks touting its facilities as family-friendly.
 Marine Cove then became the most popular in the park, attracting large crowds.
 With concerns over overcrowding at Marine Cove, NParks announced redevelopment plans at the former Raintree Cove, Goldkist Chalets and Big Splash sites, meant to spread out park patrons throughout more areas of the park.
 Raintree Cove became an area for leisure activities, and in November 2019, Cyclist Park, with two cycling circuits, retail outlets, and other facilities intended for cyclists, was opened.
 Redevelopment works in the park were completed with the opening of Coastal PlayGrove, a recreational area for adolescents, on the former Big Splash site in March 2021, while plans for additional facilities, such as a nature trail and a wellness garden, were announced that year.

+In March 2026, the Urban Redevelopment Authority said the Government was planning to begin preparatory works for the Long Island project, including the removal of seabed obstructions and the movement of materials into waters off East Coast Park.
+On 30 June 2026, URA and HDB announced that preparatory works for the Long Island reclamation project would begin off East Coast Park from the end of 2026.
+A second phase, covering about 155 hectares east of Bedok Jetty, is planned to begin after major international sporting events hosted by Singapore, including the 2029 SEA Games.